chef/chef-web-docs/chef_master/source/ohai.rst

 .. end_tag

-Changed in 8.23 to correctly detect Cumulus Linux platform and the GCC tool on Unix systemscd .
+Changed in 8.23 to correctly detect Cumulus Linux platform and the GCC tool on Unix systems.

 **Get a list of automatic attributes for a node**